ma5755-datavisual-iitm/MA5755/README.md

 ## **References: Textbook**
    * ESL: Hastie, T., Tibshirani, R., Friedman, J. (2009).
 The Elements of Statistical Learning: Data Mining, Inference and Prediction.
 Springer.
 [Free e-copy](https://hastie.su.domains/ElemStatLearn)
    * Shalev-Shwartz, S., & Ben-David, S. (2014).
 Understanding machine learning: From theory to algorithms.
 Cambridge University Press.
-[Ecopy for self use only](https://www.cs.huji.ac.il/~shais/UnderstandingMachineLearning/understanding-machine-learning-theory-algorithms.pdf)
+[E-copy for self use only](https://www.cs.huji.ac.il/~shais/UnderstandingMachineLearning/understanding-machine-learning-theory-algorithms.pdf)

 ## **References: Python**
    * Python official tutorial (if you are new to _Python_ but not to _programming_) https://docs.python.org/3/tutorial/index.html (Go through Chapters 3, 4, and 5)